iterative/datachain/docs/contributing.md

 Feel free to submit early, though---we can always iterate on this.

-To run linting and code formatting checks, you can invoke a [lint]{.title-ref} session in nox:
+To run linting and code formatting checks, you can invoke a `lint` session in nox:

 ``` console
 $ nox -s lint